 The query editor is very convenient.
-You can easely write queries with a syntax similar to F#.
+You can easily write queries with a syntax similar to F#.
 And, what about the awesome auto-completion in the browser!

 Now, you can execute your first query.
-Let's start with a basic query that search requests with a result code equals to 404:
+Let's start with a basic query that search requests with a 404 status code:

 requests | where resultCode == 404

 The result is hard to process.
 There are php files and duplicate urls, plus rows are not sorted.
 Let's improve the query with some pipes:

 requests | where resultCode == 404 | where url !endswith ".php" // Exclude php files | where timestamp > ago(1d) // Get result of the last day | order by timestamp desc // the last 404 first | distinct url // avoid duplicate urls